johannes-programming/expit/README.rst

 Credits
 -------
-- Author: Johannes Programming
+- Author: Johannes
-- Email: johannes-programming@posteo.org
+- Email: johannes-programming@mailfence.com

 Thank you for using expit!